IBM/ibm-spectrum-scale-bridge-for-grafana/docs/grafana_bridge_deployment_ocp.md

 3. Copy the content of the example_deployment_scripts directory to your favourite directory on the master node.
 Additionally perform the following modifications in the files before you start with the deployment:
-    - Open the example_deployment_scripts/bridge_deployment/bridge-service.yaml file with an editor and set the namespace name of your CNSS cluster project.
+    - Open the example_deployment_scripts/bridge_deployment/bridge-service.yaml file with an editor and set the namespace name of your CNSA cluster project.
     - Edit the example_deployment_scripts/bridge_deployment/bridge-deployment.yaml and modify the image: field to point to the bridge image location, you created before.
+    - In case you are pulling the image from a private Docker registry or repository you need to create a Secret based on existing Docker credentials and put the secret name under imagePullSecrets settings in the example_deployment_scripts/bridge_deployment/bridge-deployment.yaml
+      For more Information please refer to the Kubernetes documentation about [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

 4. Create the TLS certificate and the private key